 In the next screen, you can see which programs are allowed or blocked in Windows Firewall.

-Remote Desktop is enabled in Private and Public networks in Windows 7.
-To change any options here, first press ‘Change Settings’ button and change.
+In the above example, Remote Desktop is enabled in Private and Public networks in Windows 7.
+To change any of the options here, first press ‘Change Settings’ button and modify.
 Similar settings can be found and used in Windows 10 as well.

 If you are using third-party firewall protection tools, then you need to enable the incoming RDP protocol to make it work.